CrossCTF/crossctf.github.io/crossvillage/index.md

 ---
 layout: page
-title: CrossVillage
+title: Welcome to CrossVillage
 image:
   feature: abstract-5.jpg
 comments: false
 ---

-# Welcome to CrossVillage
-> A side event of CrossCTF 2018 where we invited three speakers to give talks on 17th June 2018.
+> CrossVillage is a side event of CrossCTF 2018 where we invited three speakers to give talks on **17th June 2018**.
 More details on the talks can be found below.

 ---

 ## Overview

-Anyone is welcomed to register for CrossVillage.
+**Anyone** is welcomed to register for CrossVillage.
 You can register here: http://form
 <br/><br/>
 Here are a list of the topics for the talks.
 More information can be found below.
 - E2EE Fuzzing for Mobile Applications
 - Introduction to Lockpicking
 - Mobile App Analysis

 <br/><br/>

-Pizzas will be provided for lunch and below is the schedule for CrossVillage on the day.
+**Pizzas** will be provided for lunch and below is the schedule for CrossVillage on the day.

 <br/>

 <table>
 	<tr>
 		<td>Time</td>